JWRibas/pdfreader-python/README.md

 # pdfreader-python

-Install:

-pip install pypdf2 pyttsx3
+Use tkinter / pypdf2 / pyttsx3